Rosa Tavarez: Biography

 Rosa Tavarez was born in Santiago de los Caballeros, Dominican Republic on April 27, 1939.
-Rosa began her studies in drawing and painting with Master Yoryi Morel at the School of Fine Arts of Santiago, continuing in Santo Domingo at the National School of Fine Art under professors including Jaime Colson, Celeste Woss and Gil Gilberto Hernandez Ortega; she graduated as Professor of Fine Arts in early 1969.
-From 1971 to 1979, Rosa Tavarez studied printmaking at the Art Students League of New York.
+Tavarez began her studies in drawing and painting in 1955 with Master Yoryi Morel at the School of Fine Arts of Santiago, continuing in Santo Domingo at the National School of Fine Art under professors including Jaime Colson, Celeste Woss and Gil Gilberto Hernandez Ortega; she graduated as Professor of Fine Arts in early 1969.
+From 1971 to 1979, Tavarez studied printmaking at the Art Students League of New York.
 In 1979 she studied Artisan Design in Popayán, Colombia.
 In 1989, she finished a training workshop on Art and Anthropology, taught by Dr. Jose Alcina Franch, at the Dominican Museum of the Man.
 In 2004 she concluded a Post-Graduate Course in Cultural Management at the Universidad Autónoma de Santo Domingo (UASD).

 Tavarez taught for 35 years as Director, Professor of Drawing, Professor of Graphic Arts and Professor of Painting at the National School of Fine Arts, the School of Fine Arts of Santiago, the School of Fine Arts of San Francisco de Macorís, and the School of Fine Arts of Baní.
 In 1973, she founded the Printmaking Workshop of the National School of Fine Arts.
 She also taught at private institutions such as APEC University where she taught graphic arts (1970–1977), the School of Design at Altos de Chavon affiliated with Parsons, the New School for Design, and the University of Mexico UNAM, where she taught Graphic Arts and Psychology of the Art from 1983 to 1988.

 From 1975 she exhibited her works nationally and internationally at museums and galleries.
 Among the most important were the exhibitions at the Museum of Modern Art in Santo Domingo in 1982 (The Idols) and 2001 (Echoes of the Ecological Cry); the 1993 Series Wounded Geometry; Enigmas, prints and drawings exhibited at the Museum of Art and History of San Juan, Puerto Rico in 1988.
 She has also participated in important international exhibitions such as the Museum of Printmaking in Italy.